AustinT/AustinT.github.io/about/index.md

 style="float:right;width:400px;margin:40px">
 # About Austin

-My name is Austin and just finished my undergraduate degree at the university of Waterloo, in Ontario Canada.
+My name is Austin and I am a new PhD student at Cambridge studying machine learning.
-I am very interested in applied math: right now I am most excited at prospect of custom AI systems that could help increase the rate of scientific research, and will pursue research to this end in graduate school.
+I am very interested in applied math: right now I am most excited at prospect of custom AI systems that could help increase the rate of scientific research, This will be the focus of my PhD studies.
 _\*Insert detailed description of my future thesis here.\*_

 ## Brief bio
 - Canadian from Toronto
 - BASc at University of Waterloo
-- Like scientific computing
+- Like scientific computing, dislike lab work
+ (so I chose to do computing)
-- Getting PhD now
+- Getting PhD now (started 2019, should finish ~2023)

 ## Slightly longer bio
 I have had a varied and interesting university career.